Oh240/katacoda-scenarios/Kubernetes-104/K8 104 Section 3.md

 ---

-It may take a few moments for the changes to be applied.
+It will take a few moments for the changes to be applied.
+Please wait up to 3 minutes after applying the config-map.yml file for the changes to be applied.
 Under the hood, nginx is monitoring the ConfigMap.
 If a change is applied to the ConfigMap, it will write the new index.html file.
 All of this is done without a restart of the nginx Pod.
 See the changes: